 So, the key lesson was to make sure customers know what they’re getting with any new product.
 Make it clear on the packaging.
 If you can make the product visible inside the packaging, even better.

-(Check out our article on packaging for e-Commerce for examples of many products where the packaging shows what’s inside the box).
+(Check out our packaging for e-Commerce article for examples of many products where the packaging shows what’s inside the box).

 Marketing mistake 3 - Don't show the product in your advertising